Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 So what's different here?
 Well, we have added two new parameters: `parse_dates` and `index_col`.

-- `parse_dates` takes a Python list of column name(s) containing date data that Pandas will parse and convert to the *datetime* data type.
+- `parse_dates` takes a Python list of column name(s) containing date data that pandas will parse and convert to the *datetime* data type.
 For many common date formats this parameter will automatically recognize and convert the date data.
 - `index_col` is used to state a column that should be used to index the data in the DataFrame.
 In this case, we end up with our date data as the DataFrame index.
-This is a very useful feature in Pandas as we'll see below.
+This is a very useful feature in pandas as we'll see below.

 Having read in the data, let's have a quick look at what we have using `data.head()`.